Cole's kiss was a zinger—a toe-curling kiss that melted my heart and set of an alarm in my brain. Danger!

 "We said we'd be friends.
 Date on special occasions.
 Like tonight."

 "I'm sorry..." he said.

 That's when I kissed him back, my heart thudding against my chest—I'm human, too.

 When we broke the kiss, he grinned again.
 "There...our curiosity's been satisfied.
 I kissed you, you kissed me.
 We don't have to do that again."

 "Amen," I said.

-We began ambling back along Mystic Lake's sandy beach toward the Starlight Ballroom, where all of us company employees were enjoying our annual Fourth of July barbecue.
+We began ambling back along Mystic Lake's sandy beach toward the Starlight Ballroom, where all of us company employees were enjoying our annual Fourth of July barbecue and fireworks later.
 Darkness had settled in.
 Blazing stars and a brilliant full moon already cast a silver glow over the water.

 Inside, the ballroom, as I made my way to the restroom, my best friend Carrie Wilson cornered me.
 "Gone a long time, weren't you, Kiley?" she said, and smirked.
 Married to a wonderful husband and raising two marvelous kids, Carrie possessed the marriage I'd dreamed of having when I married Roger three years ago.

 "It was getting warm in here," I said.
 "And noisy.
 We decided to take a walk along the beach before the fireworks started."

 "Your cheeks are flushed.
 Maybe you created your own fireworks."